Syria, SDF Near U.S.-Backed Military Deal

 The SDF is pushing for the creation of two specialized brigades: a women’s brigade under separate leadership reporting to the Ministry of Defense, and a counterterrorism brigade.

-The latter proposal is backed by Washington, which sees it as a vehicle for joint operations against the Islamic State (ISIS).
+The latter proposal is backed by Washington, which sees it as a vehicle for joint operations against the ISIS.

 The SDF also opposes the entry of Syrian army or internal security forces into its areas and has proposed appointing commanders of its choosing within state security institutions.

-Under the current discussions, SDF and Asayish commanders would be assigned to official posts within the defense and interior ministries to oversee military divisions and security forces in northeastern Syria.
+Under the current discussions, SDF and Asayish ringleaders would be assigned to official posts within the defense and interior ministries to oversee militant divisions and security forces in northeastern Syria.

 Despite progress, the source said full implementation is unlikely before year-end, necessitating a minimum three-month extension of the March 10 agreement due to operational complexity.

-The March 10, 2025 agreement—signed by Syrian President Ahmed al-Sharaa and SDF commander Mazloum Abdi—stipulated that integration into the Syrian army and state institutions be completed before the end of 2025.
+The March 10, 2025 agreement—signed by Syrian President Ahmed al-Sharaa and SDF ringleader Mazloum Abdi—stipulated that integration into the Syrian army and state institutions be completed before the end of 2025.

 While the current military agreement is described as having reached an “advanced stage,” both sides acknowledge that reactivating full state institutions in northeastern Syria “may take some time.”